Editor's note: Originally published in September 2019, this post has been updated for this year's Moon Festival on Oct. 1, 2020.

-There are few local bakeries that make fresh mooncakes for the occasion.
-In Honolulu, the Hong Kong and Cantonese-style mooncakes are the most common: They traditionally feature a tender pastry crust wrapped around fillings like lotus seed paste, red beans (azuki), coconut paste, wintermelon, ham and nuts.
+In Honolulu, Hong Kong and Cantonese-style mooncakes are the most common: They traditionally feature a tender pastry crust wrapped around fillings like lotus seed paste, red beans (azuki), coconut paste, wintermelon, ham and nuts.
 All can be had with or without salted duck egg yolks, another symbol of the moon, and one that has the mooncake-eating world divided.
 Being a lover of egg yolk, I encourage you to give it a try.
-Get them while they’re available because today might be the last day they’re available.

 Bread House produces a number of great Chinese-style pastries and their mooncake offering is no exception.
-Their pastries feature traditional fillings like lotus seed paste and red bean paste, with or without the preserved egg yolk but the crust is noticeably flakier than some of the other mooncakes I've tried.
+These feature traditional fillings like lotus seed paste ($7), red bean paste ($6.50) and walnut paste ($7.50), with or without a preserved egg yolk.
+The crust is noticeably flakier than some other mooncakes I've tried.

 1041 Maunakea St ● Chinatown ● 548-0218

-Located in the Kapalama Shopping Center on Dillingham Boulevard, Elvin’s Bakery offers a wide variety of baked mooncakes including lotus seed paste, red bean, taro, mixed nuts, squash and mung bean.
-A box of four will run you about $30 depending on the variety while individual mooncakes start at $6.25 each.
-It’s common for bakeries to offer beautiful red and gold boxes with magnetic clasps for gifting and Elvin’s box makes for a pretty gift.
+Located in the Kapalama Shopping Center on Dillingham Boulevard, Elvin’s Bakery offers a wide variety of baked mooncakes including lotus seed paste, red bean, mixed nuts with ham, and squash .
+A box of four will run you about $28 without egg yolks and $30 with egg yolks.
+Individual mooncakes start at $6.25 for the red bean paste with no egg.
+It’s common for bakeries to offer beautiful red and gold boxes with magnetic clasps for gifting; Elvin’s box makes for a pretty gift.

 1210 Dillingham Blvd ● Kalihi ● 848-8118